 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.
-Moreover, TM will only be in place for five nights (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.
+However, TM will only be in place for two nights (when traffic flows will be at a minimum), and no congestion issues are noted during the proposed construction hours.
+Furthermore, no residential properties are found within 300m of the scheme.